axibase/axibase-charts/configuration/aggregators.md

 ## Server and Client Aggregators

-Calculated in client side if `server-aggregate=false`, otherwise in ATSD.
+Calculated on client side if `server-aggregate=false`, otherwise in ATSD.

 Syntax | Description
 --- |--- |